antoni-devlin/goldsmiths-search-engine/README.md

     https://www.domain.com,
     https://www.gold.ac.uk,

-It can have more columns than just url, but these aren't parsed by the script.
+It can have more columns than just url to the right, but these aren't parsed by the script.
 The "url" column header is required.

 ## To Do

 - [ ] Autoregenerate sitemap if enough time has passed since last search.
 - [ ] Add flag to regenerate sitemap before runtime.
-- [x] Allow users to specify custom sitemap path at runtime.
+- [ ] Allow users to specify custom sitemap path at runtime.
 - [x] Add writing results to csv automatically.